Shruti-Mahato/PythonProject/README.md

 # PythonProject
 Created an Employee Database using python.

 Write following functions as part of your project -

 1)	add_employee(emp_id, emp_name, emp_DOJ, emp_designation, emp_salary)

-Function adds the employee details in a file.
            Its similar to new onboarding of the employee.
 Take salary of the employee as default 0.

 2)	add_hr(emp_id, hr_dept, hr_role)

-Function adds the hr details in another file.
-Its similar to new onboarding of a hr member. hr_dept can be Recruitment, C&B, Admin. hr_role can be Member, Lead, Manager.
+            hr_dept can be Recruitment, C&B, Admin. hr_role can be Member, Lead, Manager.

 3)	search_employee(emp_id)
             Take emp_id as the input to the function.
 Read the employee file and print the details of the employee.

 4)	search_hr(emp_id)
             Take emp_id as the input to the function.
 Read the hr file and print the details of the hr.

 Optional
 5)	Upd_employee(emp_id)
             Take emp_id as parameter to the function.
 Display current emp_designation and emp_salary and Prompt for the updated values.
 Update the record with the new values.

 Create a login.txt file with 1 record as below